-Local superintendent demands answers after an “aggressive unsportsmanlike “ incident occurs during girls basketball game
+Local superintendent demands answers after ‘aggressive unsportsmanlike’ incident occurs during girls basketball game

 Seconds after the incident officials called a time out.
 The Norwalk player remained down for close to a minute.
 She then went to the bench.
 It’s unclear if she went back in the game.

-Fox 8 reached out to the Norwalk players' family and were told they did not want to comment at this time.
+FOX 8 reached out to the Norwalk players' family and were told they did not want to comment at this time.

 Norwalk Schools Superintendent George Fisk says he is not permitted to discuss the medical condition of student-athletes.

 "First and foremost, I am concerned with the health of our injured student-athlete.”
 Fisk said in a statement provided to Fox 8.
 “She is a fantastic hardworking young lady and in no way deserved the aggressive unsportsmanlike action taken against her.
-I have been in contact with the administration of Bellevue City Schools, they have assured me that appropriate action will be taken upon the conclusion of their investigation. “
+I have been in contact with the administration of Bellevue City Schools, they have assured me that appropriate action will be taken upon the conclusion of their investigation."

-Fisk added it is his “hope the Ohio High School Athletic Association will not remain silent and uninvolved in this situation.”
+Fisk added it is his, “hope the Ohio High School Athletic Association will not remain silent and uninvolved in this situation.”

-We did reach out to Bellevue Schools Superintendent and OHSAA but have not yet heard back.
+Bellevue Superintendent Kim Schubert told FOX 8, "We have seen the video.
+Our ultimate goal is positive sportsmanship and we are addressing the situation."

+The OHSAA released the following statement on the incident, "The OHSAA has seen the video and we are working with the two schools on this matter.
+First, we will give Bellevue a chance to respond and address this situation internally," Tim Stried said.